-Gently perform the following exercises 4 times a day:
+Remove the boot and gently perform the following exercises 4 times a day:

-Point your foot up and down as comfortable to do so, repeat 10 times.
+Point your foot up and down within a comfortable range of movement - repeat 10 times.

 Using a towel or scarf gently stretch the foot back towards you - hold for 10 seconds, repeat 5 times.